szelongq/tp/docs/UserGuide.md

 Format: `add  n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE l/LEAVES s/SALARY hw/HOURSWORKED [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A employee can have any number of tags (including 0)
 </div>

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/Admin Assistant l/14 s/3000 hw/40`
 * `add n/Betsy Crowe t/friend r/Designer s/5000 hw/60  l/21  e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

-### Listing all persons : `list`
+### Listing all employees : `list`

-Shows a list of all persons in the employee book.
+Shows a list of all employees in the employee book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a employee : `edit`

-Edits an existing person in the employee book.
+Edits an existing employee in the employee book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/ROLE] [l/LEAVES] [s/SALARY] [h/HOURS_WORKED] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the employee at the specified `INDEX`.
+The index refers to the index number shown in the displayed employee list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the employee will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the employee’s tags by typing `t/` without specifying any tags after it.
 * The value of LEAVES **must be a positive integer.**
 * The value of SALARY **must be a non-negative number.**

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com l/15` Edits the phone number, email address and leaves of the 1st person to be `91234567`, `johndoe@example.com` and `15` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com l/15` Edits the phone number, email address and leaves of the 1st employee to be `91234567`, `johndoe@example.com` and `15` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd employee to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating employees by name: `find`

 Find employees using the specified field, checking if their information field contains any of the given keywords / queries.